-- 1 Follow the procedure in Before working inside your computer. - 2 To remove the cover: - a Slide the release latch to release the cover from the system [1]. - b Slide the cover towards the back of the system and lift it from the system [2].
+- 1 Follow the procedure in Before working inside your computer. - 2 To remove the cover: - a Loosen the captive screws that secure the cover to the computer [1]. - b Slide the cover towards the back of the system and lift it from the system [2].